![]() |

 Dubois's book Rupa publ. co |

-Though he remained thirty-two years in India for missionary work, his labors were all fruitless and he became convinced that the conversion of the Hindus with the deep-rooted prejudices of centuries was impossible under the existing conditions.
+Though he remained thirty-two years in India for missionary work, his labors were all fruitless with respect to conversion and he became convinced that the conversion of Hindus with the deep-rooted prejudices of centuries was impossible under the existing conditions.

 He wrote a book in French: Description of the Character, Manners and Customs of the People of India, and of their Institutions, religious and civil" (London, 1816).
 This work was bought by the East India Company for twenty thousand francs and printed at their expense.
-His treatise was received with wide spread criticism in England and his sharp criticism on the ''Devadasi System''(the age old tradition of temple dancing and the girls specially brought-up for this purpose) prevalent in India in those days earned the ire of several sections of Hindu communities.
+His treatise was received with widespread criticism in England and his sharp criticism on the ''Devadasi System''(the age old tradition of temple dancing and the girls specially brought-up for this purpose) prevalent in India in those days.
+Hee made no mention of other religions or other castes in India and held Brahmins squarely responsible for the caste discrimination.
+This book and his biased remarks earned the ire of several sections of Hindu communities.

 Dubois left India in January 1823, with a special pension conferred on him by the East India Company.